jlehrer1/web-scraping/README.md

 **Google Image Scrapers**

 For scraping 100 google images of the given search term.
 This is the limit for an individual search in Google.
-The program will also try plurals.
+TODO: Grab images for related keywords

 Usage:
 ```